 You’ll have to pay credit card processing fees to accept payments with your chosen payment gateway, but you won’t have to pay transaction or sellers fees like you will on marketplaces like eBay or Amazon, which means your margins are not being hit – that means more profit.

-Although building the exact website you have in mind may require some outside help from website developers, you can utilise platforms like Shopify, to make setting up your online shop much easier.
-P.s We are a Shopify partner 😉
+Although building the exact website you have in mind may require some outside help from website developers, you can utilise platforms like Webflow or Shopify to make setting up your online shop much easier.

 Cons: Setting up a website will likely incur an initial cost to, and/or a monthly fee.
 Depending on your requirements, this cost can be kept to a minimum but may mean you are not able to utilise all of the features to get the most sales possible.